WZ-551

 The WZ-551 is a Chinese wheeled infantry fighting vehicle family.
-The name WZ-551 actually covers two families of vehicles with the official designations in the People's Liberation Army (PLA) of Type 90 and Type 92.
+The name WZ-551 actually covers two families of vehicles with the official designations in the People's Liberation Army (PLA) – Type 90 and Type 92.
 Over 3,000 WZ-551s are in service with the PLA, where they are used by medium mechanized infantry units.

-WZ-551s have been exported to Algeria, Bosnia, Sri Lanka, Nepal, Pakistan and Senegal.
+WZ-551s have been exported to Algeria, Bosnia, Sri Lanka, Nepal, Pakistan, and Senegal.

 History

 Origins

 The WZ-551 project began in 1979 and was the first wheeled infantry fighting vehicle developed by China.
-WZ-551 was developed with the experience gained from the development of the WZ-521 wheeled armored personal carrier based on Jiefang CA-30 truck.
-In 1981, WZ-551 finished prototyping proof of concept designs, and the vehicle was an indigenous chassis based on the imported Mercedes-Benz 2026 truck.
+WZ-551 was developed with the experience gained from the development of the WZ-521 wheeled armored personnel carrier based on Jiefang CA-30 truck.
+In 1981, WZ-551 finished prototyping proof of concept designs, and the vehicle was an indigenous chassis based on the imported Mercedes-Benz 2060 truck.
 Production licenses for key technologies were acquired from Mercedes-Benz and Deutz AG.
 In 1982, multiple weapon configurations were proposed, including 35 mm autocannon, 30 mm autocannon, 25 mm autocannon, 12.7 mm heavy machine gun, or reverse-engineered 2A28 Grom from Type 86 infantry fighting vehicle.
 The final choice was to develop 25 mm autocannon for the IFV variant and 12.7 mm heavy machine gun for the APC variant.

 Another project, WZ-523 based on the domestic Dongfeng EQ245 truck platform, was developed in parallel with WZ-551.
 Due to utilizing old technologies, WZ-523 was developed much faster with initial production, starting in 1983.
 It first appeared on the 35th National Day parade in 1984.
 However, it was discovered that WZ-523 chassis cannot meet the required performance standard.
 WZ-523 project was then refocused for export effort and did not enter large scale service with the People's Liberation Army (PLA).